 However, the Holy Prophetsa had also prophesied the advent of a great reformer, who would appear in the latter days to revive Islam.
 This reformer, whom the Holy Prophetsa referred to as the Messiah, was to free Islam of all internal innovations as well as safeguard it from external attacks.
 The founder of the Ahmadiyya Muslim Community claimed to be that Promised Messiah and declared that God had appointed him, in this age, for the revival of Islam and that it would be only through him that one can now understand the true Islam.

-Hence, under Divine guidance, he laid the foundation of this Community on 23 March 1889 where a group of pious people took oath of allegiance at his hands pledging to lead their lives in fulfilment of duties owed to God and His creation.
+Hence, under Divine guidance, the Promised Messiahas laid the foundation of this Community on 23 March 1889 where a group of pious people took oath of allegiance at his hands pledging to lead their lives in fulfilment of duties owed to God and His creation.

 After the demise of its founder in 1908, the progress of Ahmadiyyat was blessed by the institution of Khilafat – the spiritual institution of successorship to prophethood.
 Five Khalifas have succeeded Hazrat Mirza Ghulam Ahmadas since his demise.
 Now, the Community is passing through the era of the Fifth Khalifa, Hazrat Mirza Masroor Ahmadaba.